Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Proofs

 \subsection{Acknowledgements}

 We thank Steffen Lauritzen for his questions regarding hyper Markov properties and for pointing out a connection to classical Dirichlet negative multinomial and Dirichlet multinomial distributions.

-B. Ko{\l}odziejek was partially supported by the NCN grant UMO-2022/45/B/ST1/00545.
+I. Danielewska and B. Ko{\l}odziejek were partially supported by the NCN grant UMO-2022/45/B/ST1/00545.
 J. Weso\l owski was partially supported by the IDUB grant 1820/366/201/2021, WUT.
 X. Zeng acknowledges the Agence Nationale de la Recherche for their financial support via ANR grant RAW ANR-20-CE40-0012-01.

+For the purpose of Open Access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.